cea-hpc/modules/doc/source/cookbook/new-features-without-breaking-old-module.rst

 For this recipe, a *foo* module is available in version *1.1* and *1.2*.
 Version *1.1* is outdated and it has been decided to hide and forbid it starting October 2020.
-For that, the new ``module-hide`` and ``module-forbid`` modulefile commands introduced in Modules 4.6 are used.
+For that, the new :mfcmd:`module-hide` and :mfcmd:`module-forbid` modulefile commands introduced in Modules 4.6 are used.

 Enable the modulepath where the example modulefiles are located::